-Arc Fatigue : One of the major criticism against the relay of the series is the plot becoming more episodic and introducing with spinn-offs more characters and sideplots (Kriss' redemption quest, a war against a christian emperor, Louve's adventures, Aaricia's new boyfriend,...) while the main story is already unfinished.
-For instance Kahaniel's resurection announced in the 2007 book only happens in 2013.
+Arc Fatigue : One of the major criticism against the relay of the series is that the plot became more episodic and introduced spin-offs with more characters and sideplots (Kriss' redemption quest, a war against a Christian emperor, Louve's adventures, Aaricia's new boyfriend,...) while the main story is already unfinished.
+For instance Kahaniel's resurrection announced in the 2007 book only happens in 2013.

-Kriss' resurection in her spin-off got mixed reviews.
+Kriss' resurrection in her spin-off got mixed reviews.

 A possibly even bigger one in the 34th album.
 Thorgal is seduced by the veiled woman he freed from slavery and is strongly implied to have slept with her.
 Considering how many women Thorgal has rejected over the course of the series (godesses, noblewomen and Kriss of Valnor alike), it seems extremely out of character for him to fall so quickly for a woman he barely knows unless Salouma is more than she appears.